BananZza1998/EmojiText_analysis/README.md

 2. Venmo Word Classification Dictonary Dict.csv - dicrionary of words
 3. Venmo_Emoji_Classification_Dictionary.csv - dictionary of emoji

 P.S.
-Sorry I can not share the data as it was only avaliable for class assignment.
+Sorry I can not share the dataset used as it was only avaliable for class assignment.

 Please enjoy! 😉